National Code of Conduct

 How will the national Code of Conduct be implemented?

 Health complaints bodies in each state and territory are responsible for implementing the Code.
-As of March 2017, the states that have established the Code include NSW, South Australia, Queensland and Victoria.
+As of February 2020, the states that have established the Code include NSW, South Australia, Queensland and Victoria.
+The ACT is currently still reviewing implementing the code following stakeholder feedback.

 Only complaints made in the states where the Code has been implemented can be accepted and investigated by the state or territory health complaints entity.